Labor Day Weekend Events In Ventura County and Surrounding Areas

 Additionally, here's a compilation of beaches in the Santa Barbara area (excluding Carpinteria).

-McGrath State Beach is currently open for day use and trails, but there are no facilities or parking available.
-Camping is not open as of June 2021.
+McGrath State Beach has been closed due to flooding issues since 2019.
 Visit parks.ca.gov/?page_id=607 or call 805.968.1033 for more information.
 McGrath has 2 1/2 miles of beach available.
 Swimming, surfing, and water sports are discouraged because of rip currents.
 McGrath is 5 miles south of Ventura off the 101 freeway via Harbor Boulevard.

 Mandalay State Beach is 94 acres of undeveloped beachfront land located south of Reliant Energy's Mandalay Generating Station.
 The natural sand dunes and the wetlands ecosystem are recognized for their important natural value and houses several threatened bird species.
 This is a passive, natural open space park with no support facilities.
 The sandy ocean beach and adjacent coastal dunes are available for public day use only.
 The beach is managed by the County of Ventura on behalf of the California State Parks Department.
 Located at the corner of Harbor Boulevard and 5th Street in Oxnard.
 Visit www.parks.ca.gov/?page_id=609.
 No dogs allowed.